KAPHA BALANCING TEA WITH CINNAMON & DILL

 SEE ALL 'VASODILATOR' FOODS / HERBS

 A herb that contracts tissue or blood vessels.
 Generally styptics are astringent.
-They are often used to stop bleeding.
+They are often used topically as a hemostatic to stop bleeding, or to reduce secretions.

 SEE ALL 'STYPTIC' FOODS / HERBS